 No problem!
-Seattle has two bike share programs, Jump and Lime.
-With both you can use their app to hop on a bike (an electric bike no less, so zoomy!) and ride as long as you want and then just park it anywhere.
-This post describes starting at the Sodo light rail station, where there are usually several bike share e-bikes available!
+Seattle has a bike share program, Jump (owned by Uber and you can use the Uber app).
+Use the app to hop on a bike (an electric bike no less, so zoomy!) and ride as long as you want and then just park it anywhere.
+This post describes starting at the Sodo light rail station.
 They also have baskets to put stuff in…so handy!

 How do I get to Alki Beach by bike?